Ramanaathan2000/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # Functionality-wise, Bizcard offers the following capabilities:

+# Image Upload:
-# 1. Image Upload:Users can upload business card images through the Streamlit interface.
+Users can upload business card images through the Streamlit interface.

+# Text Extraction:
-# 2.Text Extraction:Bizcard employs EasyOCR to extract text from uploaded business card images.
+Bizcard employs EasyOCR to extract text from uploaded business card images.

+# Data Processing:
-# 3.Data Processing: Extracted text data is processed and structured into relevant fields such as name, designation, company, contact information, etc.
+Extracted text data is processed and structured into relevant fields such as name, designation, company, contact information, etc.

-# 4. Data Storage: Processed data is stored in a SQL database for easy access and retrieval.
+# Data Storage:
+Processed data is stored in a SQL database for easy access and retrieval.

-# 5. Data Presentation: Users can view the extracted information from business cards via the Streamlit interface, allowing for quick verification and review.
+# Data Presentation:
+Users can view the extracted information from business cards via the Streamlit interface, allowing for quick verification and review.

-# 6. Overall, Bizcard aims to streamline and automate the process of extracting key details from business card images, enhancing efficiency and accuracy in managing business card information.
+#  Overall, Bizcard aims to streamline and automate the process of extracting key details from business card images, enhancing efficiency and accuracy in managing business card information.